-They include two planned by Broadwick Venues, Drumshed in Enfield, whose main 7,500-capacity space forms the hub of the new festival site for Field Day (32,000) in June; and Exhibition (2,000) located in the Grade II Dimco building adjacent to Westfield Shopping Centre, expected to open at the end of 2019.
+They include two planned by Broadwick Venues, Drumshed in Enfield, whose main 7,500-capacity space forms one stage of the new outdoor festival site for Field Day (32,000) in June; and Exhibition (3,000) located in the Grade II Dimco building adjacent to Westfield Shopping Centre, expected to open at the end of 2019.

 The others are Wimbledon Concert Hall (1,250), the recently-opened EartH (1,000 – formerly Hackney Arts Centre), the White City Theatre (1,250 with 800 cap concert space) and Wembley Park Theatre (2,000).

 Bradley Thompson, MD of Broadwick Live and Broadwick Venues, which also runs the Printworks (5,000) in London’s Canada Water, believes audiences are seeking venues with a sense of history, while some developers now recognise the need to include a cultural element within any large housing or office complex they’re planning.